 6 Things to consider before making a career transition

-According to a recent report, nearly half of U.S. employees are unhappy at work.
+According to a recent report, nearly half of employees surveyed have undergone a dramatic career shift.
 The reasons driving so many people to make big career changes are numerous, including everything from a lack of advancement opportunities to general unhappiness related to workload.

 Perhaps you’re itching to join these career changers.
 Whether you no longer feel challenged in your current industry or there’s a new path you’ve long felt compelled to try, it might be time to consider a career transition.

 But before you commit to uprooting your career entirely, you’ll want to be certain you’re making the right decision.
 We spoke with a handful of hiring managers and professionals who’ve experienced career changes of their own to learn the insights they gathered along the way.
 Keep these six considerations in mind as you ponder your own potential career transition.

 6 Questions to ask yourself before committing to a career transition